chadm9/Connect-4/README.md

         }

         //Find the best move available from the perspective of the player.
 This
-        //This corresponds to locating the game state with the lowest score. else{
+        //corresponds to locating the game state with the lowest score. else{
             bestValue = 10000;
             for (var i = 0; i < availableMoves.length; i++) {